 In May 1883, Merriam was traveling in Europe when he reportedly cabled from Paris to his son, W. R. Merriam, that Block 6 of the Merriam Park plat should be dedicated as a park.
 The 7.7-acre site, shown undivided on the original plat, included an oak-covered knob that offered fine views of the Mississippi River valley and Minneapolis to the west.
 It also provided a partial buffer from the Short Line rail tracks and the future Midway Transfer yards.
-St. Anthony Avenue bordered the park to the north, Merriam Terrace (formerly Terrace Park Avenue) to the south and east, and Wilder Avenue to the west (Figure 10).
+St. Anthony Avenue bordered the park to the north, Merriam Terrace to the south, Moore Avenue to the east, and Wilder Avenue to the west.
 The oaks were prized by neighborhood residents, and the lots around the park attracted builders of an early collection of attractive houses.
-The Merriam Park Addition was annexed to Saint Paul in 1885, and the Board of Park Commissioners was organized in 1887, so several years passed before any improvements were made.
-The Midway News reported in 1888 that Saint Paul civil engineer Thomas F. Nicholl had laid out the drives and walks through the parks and was "locating the improvements and ornamentations soon to be undertaken by the park commission."
+The Merriam Park Addition was annexed to Saint Paul in 1885, and the Board of Park Commissioners was organized in 1887, so a few years passed before any improvements were made.
+The Midway News reported in 1888 that civil engineer Thomas F. Nicholl had laid out the drives and walks through the parks and was "locating the improvements and ornamentations soon to be undertaken by the park commission."
 Nicholl (1824-1906), a native of England, envisioned "walks and drives, an artificial lake, a music pavilion and such as other work as will make the park attractive and enjoyable."

 In 1891, the Board of Park Commissioners reported that "the trees will be trimmed, walks laid, rustic seats provided and a commodious pavilion erected.
 This will give Merriam Park one of the finest public parks in the two cities."
-In 1894 the park was named Merriam Terrace, and park superintendent Frederick Nussbaumer directed that work begin to complete a stone arch bridge (razed), which spanned the "small and large lakes."
-The artificial lakes, located at the northern end of the park, initially had a clay and sand bottom, which was unsuccessfully sealed.
+In 1894 the park was named Merriam Terrace, and park superintendent Frederick Nussbaumer directed that work begin on completion of the stone arch bridge, which spanned the "small and large lakes."
+The artificial lakes initially had a clay and sand bottom, which was unsuccessfully sealed.
+The bridge required hauling more than 240 loads of stone to the top of the hill.

-In 1897 the park board constructed an ornamental fountain on the north slope of the hill.
-The fountain had a twelve-foot basin and was used to fill the lakes constructed on the level surface north of the fountain.
-In 1909 an octagonal pavilion (razed) was on the highest point of the hill, overlooking Terrace Park Avenue.
-The cost was \$1,014 and featured a stone base and a flat roof supported by fluted wood columns
+In 1897 the park board constructed an ornamental fountain with a twelve-foot basin.
+The water from the fountain was used to fill an artificial lake constructed on the level surface north of the fountain.
+180 An octagonal pavilion erected in 1909 for \$1,014 had a stone base and a flat roof supported by fluted wood columns (Figure 20).
+181 In 1910 the concrete-lined lakes were completed at a cost of \$2,352

-&lt;sup>180 See for example, "The True Loyalty to St Paul versus Wild Real Estate Schemes," Midway News, March 1920:1.
-List of newspapers and dates of publication based on Minnesota Historical Society catalog entries.
+&lt;sup>175 List of newspapers and dates of publication based on Minnesota Historical Society catalog entries.

-&lt;sup>182 "The Gift of a Park," Daily Minnesota Tribune 20 1883:6.
+176 &quot;The Gift of a Park," Daily Minnesota Tribune 20 1883:6.

-&lt;sup>183 Midway News 11 August 1888:1.
+&lt;sup>177 Midway News 11 August 1888:1.

-&lt;sup>185 "Park Board Annual Meeting and Routine Grind," SPG 29 March 1894:8; 1897; 28; Annual Report of Saint Paul Park Commissioners for 1899-1900, 24.
+&lt;sup>179 "Park Board Annual Meeting and Routine Grind," SPG 29 March 1894:8; 1897; 28; Annual Report of Saint Paul Park Commissioners for 1899-1900, 24.

-&lt;sup>186 Annual Report of Saint Paul Park Commissioners for 1897-1898, 28.
+&lt;sup>180 Annual Report of Saint Paul Park Commissioners for 1897-1898, 28.